In my 25+ years as a professional travel writer, I’ve been extremely fortunate to travel to some amazing destinations all around the world.

 800 Cherokee Avenue SE, Atlanta GA • (404) 624-9453

-This Chinese Lantern Festival at Zoo Atlanta features over 80 lanterns depicting some of the world’s coolest animals, and it has become one of the most unique celebrations of Christmas in Atlanta GA.
+This Chinese Lantern Festival at Zoo Atlanta features over 80 lanterns depicting some of the world’s coolest animals, and it has become one of the most unique Holiday celebrations in Atlanta GA.

 Each lantern featured at IllumiNights At The Zoo is made and hand-painted by Chinese artists, who put in thousands of hours of work.
 Some of these massive lanterns reach up to 20 feet tall!

-There will be warm beverages and food available for purchase, and you can also do some fun Christmas shopping in the Zoo’s gift shop.
+There will be warm beverages and food available for purchase, and you can also do some fun Holiday shopping in the Zoo’s gift shop.

 Non-member ticket prices are $17.99-$19.99 for children ages 3 to 11, $17.99 –$21.99 for Seniors (65+), and $20.99 – $24.99 for adults ages 12 and up.
 Children ages 2 & under get in free, and group rates are also available.